-Associate Professors Grimes and Suarez; Assistant Professor Benko
+Professor Suarez; Associate Professor Grimes; Associate Professor Benko

-The department offers an innovative major in religious and ethical studies, a minor in religion and an interdisciplinary minor in ethics and the public interest.
+The department offers an innovative major and minor in religious and ethical studies.

 The department's purpose is to encourage students to explore and to understand religious and ethical perspectives on human life.
 The study of religion and ethics in the liberal arts curriculum prepares students to live in our ever-expanding world where multiple religious and ethical perspectives inform the different ways in which people inhabit, experience and ultimately shape the world we all share.
 Living in a global context requires sensitive understanding and critical evaluation of religious identities: their texts and symbols, their histories and world-views, their social institutions and material practices.
 It also requires specific skills and methods to analyze the complex ways in which our culture and our various religious and ethical frameworks inform each other, as well as to negotiate interactions between different and often conflicting religious perspectives and values.